gkusper/progtech-cr0/README.md

 ## Possible goals

-* **Maximize green tests in one hour.** Completing all CRs within 1 hour is an achievement.
+* **Maximize passing tests in one hour.** Completing all CRs within 1 hour is an achievement.
 * **Daily practice (30 minutes per day).** This simulates a real hobby project.
 * **Using AI to generate unit tests.** Useful to learn test-driven AI-assisted development.
 * **Solving without unit tests.** Useful to test text comprehension (your own or the AI’s).